QEB Hollis Whiteman is increasingly conscious and mindful of its social responsibility and its capacity to contribute to essential change in society.

-The well-being of our staff, pupils, barristers and all individuals working within our Chambers is paramount.
+The wellbeing of our staff, pupils, barristers and all individuals working within our Chambers is paramount.
 To this end, we have provided training for a number of “listeners” within Chambers, and hold regular mental health awareness seminars.
-We also have a designated Welfare Office both for pupils and barristers.
+We also have a designated Welfare Officer both for pupils and barristers.

 Chambers recognises the gravity of our global climate crisis.
 To this end we encourage members to cycle to work where possible, we have made recycling within Chambers easy and accessible, and try where possible to reduce our energy use.
 We are furthermore committed to tracking our carbon footprint, and being involved in initiatives to offset our carbon footprint where possible.